CARPENTER ANT CONTROL AROUND HOMES

 SIGNS OF AN INFESTATION OF CARPENTER ANTS

 Typical outdoor nest locations would be old logs, fallen or diseased trees, stumps that have been left to rot, landscaping materials like decorative logs and fencing or piles of firewood.
-All of these make great places for galleries and interconnected tunnels.
-However when the carpenter ants locate wood in your house that has been water damaged, this kind of degradation of wood isn’t as welcome.
+All of these make great places for Carpenter ants to inhabit and make galleries of interconnected tunnels.
+However, when the carpenter ants locate compromised wood in your house that has been water damaged, this kind of activity isn’t welcome.

 At this point, it is important to contact Enviro-Guard Plus.
 We’ll ask you some questions about the number of ants and their behaviour as well as inspect your home and look for signs of satellite nests.
 If anything is found, we’ll make recommendations for a Carpenter Ant service.